-Summary of safety profile
+Summary of the safety profile

-Clinical trials have been conducted in patients with various malignancies treated with Bevacizumab, predominantly in combination with chemotherapy.
+Clinical trials have been conducted in patients with various malignancies treated with bevacizumab, predominantly in combination with chemotherapy.
 The safety profile from a clinical trial population of approximately 5,500 patients is presented in this section.
-For post marketing experience see section 3.7.2 Postmarketing Experience below.
-See section 4.1.2 Clinical Efficacy for details of major studies, including study designs and major efficacy results.
+For post marketing experience see section Postmarketing Experience below.
+See section Clinical Efficacy for details of major studies, including study designs and major efficacy results.

-The most serious adverse events were:
+The most serious adverse reactions were:

-- Gastrointestinal perforations (see Section 3.4 Special Warnings and Special Precautions for Use) - Hemorrhage including pulmonary haemorrhage/haemoptysis, which is more common in non-small cell lung cancer patients (see Section 3.4 Special Warnings and Special Precautions for Use) - Arterial thromboembolism (see Section 3.4 Special Warnings and Special Precautions for Use) The most frequently observed adverse events across all clinical trials in patients receiving bevacizumab were hypertension, fatigue or asthenia, diarrhea and abdominal pain.
+- Gastrointestinal perforations (see Section Special Warnings and Special Precautions for Use) - Haemorrhage, including pulmonary haemorrhage/haemoptysis, which is more common in non-small cell lung cancer patients (see Section Special Warnings and Special Precautions for Use) - Arterial thromboembolism (see Section Special Warnings and Special Precautions for Use)

+The most frequently observed adverse reactions across clinical trials in patients receiving bevacizumab were hypertension, fatigue or asthenia, diarrhoea and abdominal pain.